+Suspected missing students should be reported immediately to the St. Mary's University Police Department.
 If a member of the University community has reason to believe that a student who resides in on-campus housing is missing for 24 hours, he or she should immediately notify University Police at (210) 436-3330.
 The University Police Department will generate a missing person report and initiate an investigation.

+In accordance with the Higher Education Opportunity Act, St. Mary's University must develop and implement certain procedures to be followed when residential students are determined to be missing for 24 hours.
 In addition to registering an emergency contact, students residing in on-campus housing will be informed annually that they have the option to identify confidentially an individual to be contacted by St. Mary's University in the event the student is determined to be missing for more than 24 hours.
 If a student has identified such an individual, St. Mary's University will notify that individual no later than 24 hours after the student is determined to be missing.
 Students are advised that, in the event a student under 18 years of age and not emancipated, St. Mary's University must notify a custodial parent or guardian within 24 hours of the determination that the student is missing, in addition to notifying any additional contact person designated by the student.
-A student who wishes to identify a confidential contact can do so through the Housing Portal located in Gateway. https://stmarytx.starrezhousing.com/StarRezPortalX/Login?returnUrl=%2FStarRezPortalX%2F2BCFF7BE%2F1%2F1%2FHome-Home%3FUrlToken%3D19D8357F
+A student who wishes to identify a confidential contact can do so through the Housing Portal located in Gateway.

+$\frac{https://stmarytx.starrezhousing.com/StarRezPortalX/Login?returnUrl=\%2FStarRezPortalX\%2F2BCFF7BE\%2F1\%2F1}{\%2FHome-Home\%3FUrlToken\%3D19D8357F}$